 Here is an entry level card I really like:

-If you already have a little credit history (and it’s good) then this card from Barclays is a smart choice:
+If you already have a little credit history (and it’s decent) then this card from Barclays is a smart choice:

 Obviously you can get approved for a prepaid card or debit card even with no credit history.
 Even though they offer the convenience of plastic, they are utterly worthless for building your credit.
 Not to mention, their benefits and rewards are virtually non-existent.
 So I wouldn’t recommend using them in lieu of a credit card (but using both are okay).